Glory-cloud-solution/App-Event-Countdown-Website-/README.md

 # App-Event-Countdown-Website-
 This project is an Event Countdown Website with a Custom Subdomain built for NeoCloud Technologies to promote the official launch of NeoApp.

 # 🚀 NeoApp Event Countdown Website

-This is a **serverless web application** designed for NeoCloud Technologies to promote the official launch of **NeoApp**, a revolutionary educational platform.
-The site features a live countdown timer, a registration form for early access, and an informational section about the institution.
+This is a serverless web application designed for NeoCloud Technologies to promote the official launch of NeoApp, a revolutionary educational platform.
+The site features a live countdown timer, an early access registration form, and an informational section about the institution.

 All AWS resources (S3 bucket, CloudFront distribution, Route 53 records, Lambda, API Gateway, DynamoDB, SNS topic, and IAM roles) are defined and managed in Terraform, ensuring consistent, repeatable infrastructure deployments.